run2bizdocs/docs-1/en-us/docs/faq.md

     In order for users to have access to the Portal or Smart Portal, you must enable it as follows:

-    1. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
-The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
+    1. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+The CITSmart Parameters screen will appear, click the Citsmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;
     2. Perform the parameter search "46 - Enable Portal as Citsmart home screen?"
 And select the same.
 After that, the parameter registration screen with the contents of the selected registry will be displayed, as shown in the figure below:
     3. In order for users to have access to the Portal or Smart Portal, you must enable it as follows:
-    4. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
-The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
+    4. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+The CITSmart Parameters screen will appear, click the Citsmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;

 !!!
 Question "How to enable the satisfaction survey?"